chidubemokeke/Subgraph-Tutorial-S1-P2-Additional-Data-Sources/README.md

   votesAgainst: BigInt! # Number of votes against the proposal
   votesAbstain: BigInt! # Number of votes abstaining from the proposal
-  uniqueVoters: [Bytes!]! # Array of unique voter addresses who voted on the proposal }
+  uniqueVoters: [Bytes!]! # Array of unique voter addresses who voted on the proposal
+  executed: [ProposalExecuted!]! @derivedFrom(field: "proposal") # Array of ProposalExecuted entities derived from the "proposal" field in ProposalExecuted
+  canceled: [ProposalCanceled!]! @derivedFrom(field: "proposal") # Array of ProposalCanceled entities derived from the "proposal" field in ProposalCanceled
+  queued: [ProposalQueued!]! @derivedFrom(field: "proposal") # Array of ProposalQueued entities derived from the "proposal" field in ProposalQueued
+  votes: [VoteCast!]! @derivedFrom(field: "voters") # Array of VoteCast entities derived from the "voters" field in VoteCast }

 type ProposalCanceled @entity {
-  id: ID! # Unique identifier for the proposal cancellation event
+  id: ID! # Unique identifier for each ProposalCanceled entity
-  cancelId: BigInt! # Unique identifier for the cancellation
+  cancelId: BigInt! # Unique identifier for the proposal cancellation event
+  proposal: ProposalCreated! # Reference to the ProposalCreated entity that was canceled
+  dao: DAO! # Reference to the DAO entity associated with this cancellation
   blockNumber: BigInt! # Block number when the proposal was canceled
   blockTimestamp: BigInt! # Timestamp when the proposal was canceled
   transactionHash: Bytes! # Transaction hash for the cancellation event }

 type ProposalExecuted @entity {
-  id: ID! # Unique identifier for the proposal execution event
+  id: ID! # Unique identifier for each ProposalExecuted entity
-  executionId: BigInt! # Unique identifier for the execution
+  executionId: BigInt! # Unique identifier for the proposal execution event
+  proposal: ProposalCreated! # Reference to the ProposalCreated entity that was executed
+  dao: DAO! # Reference to the DAO entity associated with this execution
   blockNumber: BigInt! # Block number when the proposal was executed
   blockTimestamp: BigInt! # Timestamp when the proposal was executed
   transactionHash: Bytes! # Transaction hash for the execution event }

 type ProposalQueued @entity {
-  id: ID! # Unique identifier for the proposal queue event
+  id: ID! # Unique identifier for each ProposalQueued entity
-  queueId: BigInt! # Unique identifier for the queue
+  queueId: BigInt! # Unique identifier for the proposal queue event
+  dao: DAO # Reference to the DAO entity associated with this queue event
+  proposal: ProposalCreated! # Reference to the ProposalCreated entity that was queued
-  eta: BigInt! # Estimated time of arrival for the queue
+  eta: BigInt! # Estimated time of arrival for the proposal queue
   blockNumber: BigInt! # Block number when the proposal was queued
   blockTimestamp: BigInt! # Timestamp when the proposal was queued
   transactionHash: Bytes! # Transaction hash for the queue event }

 type VoteCast @entity {
-  id: ID! # Unique identifier for the vote cast event
+  id: ID! # Unique identifier for each VoteCast entity
-  voter: Bytes! # Address of the voter
+  voter: Bytes! # Address of the voter who cast the vote
+  proposalId: BigInt! # Identifier of the proposal being voted on
+  voters: ProposalCreated! # Reference to the ProposalCreated entity associated with this vote
+  activeMembers: DAO! # Reference to the DAO entity of active members casting the vote
-  support: Int! # Support type (0, 1, 2)
+  support: Int! # Support type (0 - against, 1 - for, 2 - abstain)
   votes: BigInt! # Number of votes cast
-  reason: String # Reason for the vote (optional)
+  reason: String # Optional reason for the vote
   blockNumber: BigInt! # Block number when the vote was cast
   blockTimestamp: BigInt! # Timestamp when the vote was cast
-  transactionHash: Bytes! # Transaction hash for the vote cast event }
+  transactionHash: Bytes! # Transaction hash for the vote event }

 type DelegateChanged @entity {
-  id: ID! # Unique identifier for the delegate change event
+  id: ID! # Unique identifier for each DelegateChanged entity
-  delegator: Bytes! # Address of the delegator
+  delegator: Bytes! # Address of the delegator who changed delegate
-  fromDelegate: Bytes! # Address of the previous delegate
+  fromDelegate: Bytes! # Previous address of the delegate
-  toDelegate: Bytes! # Address of the new delegate
+  toDelegate: Bytes! # New address of the delegate
   blockNumber: BigInt! # Block number when the delegate change occurred
   blockTimestamp: BigInt! # Timestamp when the delegate change occurred
   transactionHash: Bytes! # Transaction hash for the delegate change event }

 type DelegateVotesChanged @entity {
-  id: ID! # Unique identifier for the delegate votes change event
+  id: ID! # Unique identifier for each DelegateVotesChanged entity
-  delegate: Bytes! #
+  delegate: Bytes! # Address of the delegate whose votes changed
-  previousBalance: BigInt! #Previous balance of the delegate's votes
+  previousBalance: BigInt! # Previous balance of the delegate's votes
   newBalance: BigInt! # New balance of the delegate's votes
   blockNumber: BigInt! # Block number when the votes change occurred
   blockTimestamp: BigInt! # Timestamp when the votes change occurred